Law of the British Virgin Islands: Judiciary

 Low level disputes and petty crimes in the British Virgin Islands are resolved in the magistrates' court.
 More serious matters are dealt with in the high court.

 The British Virgin Islands is part of the Eastern Caribbean Supreme Court circuit.
 Unusually for its size, the British Virgin Islands has two permanent judges.
 The British Virgin Islands hosts the Commercial Court of the East Caribbean Supreme Court, which was opened on 9 April 2009.
 Justice Edward Bannister QC was sworn in, and after initially sitting in temporary accommodation, the new Commercial Court building was officially opened on 4 November 2009.

 Appeals from the High Court lie to the Eastern Caribbean Court of Appeal.
 Final appeal lies to the Privy Council.
 Unusually, the British Virgin Islands is one of the relatively few jurisdictions in the region which is opposed to the Caribbean Court of Justice.
 The British Virgin Islands Bar Association has always expressed a strong disinclination to abandon a right of final appeal to the Privy Council.

 Legal profession

-The legal profession is regulated by the Virgin Islands General Legal Council, and the principle statute dealing with the profession is the Legal Profession Act 2015.
+The legal profession is regulated by the Virgin Islands General Legal Council, and the principal statute dealing with the profession is the Legal Profession Act 2015.
 However the legislation has been fraught with difficulties and has already been amended by three times.
 Further, key appointments under the legislation - including the appointment of a disciplinary tribunal, have still not been made.

 The legal profession in the British Virgin Islands is a fused profession.
 Most resident lawyers in the Territory are also members of the BVI Bar Association, although that is a voluntary association and does not of itself have any power to regulate.